All Tutorials/Hidden Triple

 • Look for three digits limited to the same three cells

-• Hidden triples often involve many candidates to check
+• Hidden triples often involve many candidates to sift through

 Latest Sudoku Articles